 Will Solar Panels Pay for Themselves?

-Factors such as solar panel costs, incentives, the type of system, and your location influence the payback period of your system.
+Factors such as solar panel costs, incentives, the type of solar panels, and your location influence the payback period of your system.
 Nevertheless, across the US it is possible to assure that the solar panels will pay for themselves in their lifetime no matter where they are located.
 Actually, by establishing an average in many states of the US, a solar panel system would be able to pay for itself between 9-12 years.
+If you are worried about the cost of installing solar panels initially, don’t be, as a lot of solar companies throughout the USA will provide solar financing.

 Which Factors Affect the Break-even Point of a Solar Panel System?